-- Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making. - Implementing robust and integrated risk management arrangements and ensuring that they are working effectively - Ensuring that responsibilities for managing individual risks are clearly allocated. - Monitoring service delivery effectively including planning, specification, execution and independent post implementation review. - Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook. - Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (Or, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making. - Providing Councillors and senior management with regular reports on service delivery plans and on progress towards outcome achievement. - Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (e.g. financial statements).
+- Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making. - Implementing robust and integrated risk management arrangements and ensuring that they are working effectively - Ensuring that responsibilities for managing individual risks are clearly allocated. - Monitoring service delivery effectively including planning, specification, execution and independent post implementation review. - Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook. - Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (Or, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making. - Providing Councillors and senior management with regular reports on service delivery plans and on progress towards outcome achievement. - Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (e.g. financial statements). - Aligning the risk management strategy and policies on internal control with achieving objectives. - Evaluating and monitoring risk management and internal control on a regular basis. - Ensuring effective counter fraud and anti-corruption arrangements are in place.

-- The council has assessed itself against the six core principles in the CIPFA Financial Management Code and has prepared an action plan to address any areas of improvement for implementation during 2021/22. - The corporate risk management policy and strategy sets out the processes in place to manage risk across the organisation and the roles and responsibilities of officers and Councillors in this respect.
+- The council has assessed itself against the six core principles in the CIPFA Financial Management Code and has prepared an action plan to address any areas of improvement for implementation from 2022 to 2024. - The corporate risk management policy and strategy sets out the processes in place to manage risk across the organisation and the roles and responsibilities of officers and Councillors in this respect.
 The Audit and Risk Assurance Committee has oversight of risk management and is the council's primary body in respect of related issues. - Partnership governance arrangements are in place where the council delivers services jointly or through other organisations.
-The effectiveness of these arrangements is assessed through partnership boards or contract monitoring. - Regular reports to scrutiny boards, Audit and Assurance Committee and Full Council include annual Scrutiny, Audit, Safeguarding reports and quarterly monitoring reports from Children's Services Commissioner which provide details of performance against service specific activities. - The Constitution contains a section on decision making which details the responsibilities for and principles of decision making within the council. - The Committee Management Information System on the council's website advertises when committee meetings will take place and publicises the agenda, reports (unless legislative exemptions apply) and minutes of the meeting. - The council has a scrutiny function which considers financial and corporate performance, making recommendations through to the cabinet.
+The effectiveness of these arrangements is assessed through partnership boards or contract monitoring. - Regular reports to scrutiny boards, Audit and Assurance Committee and Full Council include annual Scrutiny, Audit, safeguarding reports and quarterly monitoring reports from Children's Services Commissioner which provide details of performance against service specific activities. - A comprehensive review of the Councils Scrutiny function was completed in 2022.
+Recommendations arising from the review have been implemented and are embedding across the organisation. - The Constitution contains a section on decision making which details the responsibilities for and principles of decision making within the council. - The Committee Management Information System on the council's website advertises when committee meetings will take place and publicises the agenda, reports (unless legislative exemptions apply) and minutes of the meeting. - A corporate performance management framework tracks delivery of the council's strategy and performance of its services, with regular reporting to senior officers, Cabinet and Scrutiny which informs where action is required to address issues identified. - The council has a scrutiny function which considers financial and corporate performance, making recommendations through to the cabinet. - Decision making reports have a standard template ensuring that the financial and risk implications of the decisions are explicit. - The council's Constitution states that it will exercise all its powers and fulfil its duties in accordance with the law and the Constitution and the Monitoring Officer ensures that this is complied with. - The council has Financial Regulations and Procurement and